 Drag King/Drag Queen

-Someone who dresses in the clothing of the “opposite” gender for performance.
+Someone who uses extreme gender presentation and plays on stereotypes as a basis for performance pieces.
 Drag performers can be of any gender identity or sexual orientation.

 Duty to Accommodate

 The legal obligation that employers, organizations, service providers and public institutions have under human rights legislation to ensure fair and equal access to services in a way that respects the dignity of every person, if to do so does not create undue hardship.
 The principle of dignity strives to maximize integration and promote full participation in society, in consideration of the importance of privacy, confidentiality, comfort, autonomy, individuality and self-esteem.

 The practice of ensuring equal treatment to all people, without consideration of individual and group diversities.

 The practice of ensuring fair, inclusive and respectful treatment of all people, with consideration of individual and group diversities.
 Access to services, supports and opportunities and attaining economic, political and social fairness cannot be achieved by treating individuals in exactly the same way.
 Equity honours and accommodates the specific needs of individuals/ groups.

 A socially defined category or membership of people who may share a nationality, heritage, language, culture, and/or religion.

 A person who is attracted to people of the same gender.